-However, should I notice any of these issues, I will mention them and offer suggestions as to how to correct them – I’m built that way.
+However, should I notice any of these issues (and I tend to notice awkwardly worded sentences because they make me stumble), I will mention them and offer suggestions how to correct them – I’m built that way.

 Unless I’m already familiar with your work, I’ll need a sample of between 500 and 1,000 words, preferably from somewhere other than the beginning of the manuscript.

 If it appears to me that the manuscript needs a major edit, I’ll tell you and recommend you have that done first.
 If there do not appear to be any major issues (though it’s not always possible to tell from a short sample), I’ll proofread the sample and return it to you free of charge.
 You can then decide if you want to engage me.

 Midpoint cancellation option

 When I’ve reached the halfway point, I’ll send you the half-proofed manuscript.
 You have the option to end the agreement without reason—it’s entirely your call.

 One half of the total fee is payable (through PayPal) on engagement and delivery of the manuscript.
 The remaining half is payable on completion before I return the fully-proofed manuscript.
 I realise some people might balk at this, but I don’t have time to chase late payers and, sorry, cannot accept work on any other basis.